tommyyau/macbook-anti-theft-alarm/README.md

 # MacShieldAlarm

-A simple but effective anti-theft alarm system for MacBooks that detects when someone tries to close your laptop lid and triggers a loud alarm.
+A simple but effective anti-theft alarm system for MacBooks with MacShield protection that detects when someone tries to close your laptop lid and triggers a loud alarm.

 ## 🛡️ Features